FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/schema_plugins.md

 # Guide to computational schema plugins

 NOMAD uses [Schemas](../../reference/glossary.md#schema) to define the data structures and organization of [Processed Data](../../reference/glossary.md#processed-data).
-Schemas can be defined in yaml or python formats.
+Schemas can be defined in yaml or Python formats.
 [How to write a schema](../../howto/customization/basics.md) describes the basics of writing a schema, in the yaml format.
-Computational schemas in NOMAD have historically been written in python.
+Computational schemas in NOMAD have historically been written in Python.
 There are several existing computational schema plugin projects for reference:

 - [nomad-schema-plugin-run](https://github.com/nomad-coe/nomad-schema-plugin-run): contains schemas for standard processed computational data, stored in the `run` section within the NOMAD archive.
 <!-- !
 This naming must change, and I think it is a good moment now to do so. -->